Daniel Greaves (musician): Serlin Greaves

-Film and TV
+Film and television

 In between performing and recording with his bands, Greaves worked on a number of film and television projects.
 He was the music supervisor, composer, and audio mixer for the 2000 film, Kanadiana (featured in the Montreal World Film Festival), the 2002 feature film, The Risen (starring Alberta Watson and Eugene Lipinski), Trevor Cunningham's 2003 feature film The Pedestrian, and director Brett Blackwell's 2010 film, Happiness is Hate Therapy, which originally aired on Bravo!.

 Later, The Watchmen tracks, The South and Sleep, were included on the soundtrack of the 2010 TIFF selected film The Whistleblower.

 Greaves provided original music for MTV's 2002 Everybody’s Doing It.
 His music can also be heard on regularly on CSI (CTV), Divine Design with Candice Olson (HGTV), and Take it Outside (HGTV).

 Other work and appearances

 In 2005, Greaves contributed vocals to the track "This Longing" on the Neverending White Lights debut CD Act 1: Goodbye Friends of the Heavenly Bodies.
 In 2006, he contributed to Winnipeg producer Darcy Ataman's new tune "A Song for Africa" which was a benefit project to raise funds for African AIDS relief.
 In 2006, he composed the soundtrack to a new drinking and driving commercial commissioned by Saskatchewan Government Insurance (SGI).

 Greaves has also been heard on the CBC Music radio network, as a fill-in host and as Saturday host of Weekend Mornings in 2021 and 2022.